polterguy/phosphorusfive-dox/chapter-16.md

 Notice though, as we discussed in the previous chapter; This Active Event (extension widget) will actually disappear if you recycle your web server process.
 If you wish to make sure it stays around *"forever"*, you'll need to stuff it in a Hyperlambda file, within e.g. your *"/system42/startup/"* folder.

-To consume your extension widget, is really easyt.
+To consume your extension widget, is really easy.
 Simply create a new lambda CMS page, and paste in the following code.

 ```
 /*